 Service Learning: Engagement, Action, Results, 2010

-Service as Action groups act globally by supporting organizations assisting communities in Africa, Asia and Eastern Europe.
+Some Service as Action groups act globally by supporting organizations assisting communities in Africa, Asia and Eastern Europe.
 Other groups act locally by supporting food programs, homeless shelters, animal shelters, and a children’s hospital, all of which are based in Bonn.

 Creativity, Activity, Service (CAS)

 The IB Diploma Programme requires students to participate in areas of Creativity, Activity and Service (CAS).
-These enables students to enhance their personal and interpersonal skills through experiential learning.
+These enable students to enhance their personal and interpersonal skills through experiential learning.
 CAS balances the academic rigour of the IB Diploma Programme with creative, active and service activities of students’ own choice.
 When choosing CAS activities students need to adhere to specified requirements.

 The three elements of CAS: